Blog

 4. The Fearful Stare (The Threat)

-If you are typing loudly on a keyboard, knitting, or eating a fascinating piece of chicken, your cat’s curiosity will be piqued.
-They will sit nearby and stare intently at your hands to figure out what you are doing.
-Alternatively, if they have slept all day and you just returned from work, they may stare at you to say, “I am bored, and it is your job to entertain me.”
+If you are typing loudly, knitting, or eating something interesting, your cat’s curiosity will be drawn to your hands.
+Alternatively, if they have slept all day and you just came home, the stare may mean: “I am bored and it is your job to do something about it.”

 6. The Medical Stare (Pain or Disorientation)